mitvis/website/src/routes/pubs/between-formal-informal.md

 Lastly, I am deeply grateful to **Josh Pollock** and **Arvind Satyanarayan** for their thoughtful mentorship and guidance, and to **Caroline Berger** for her invaluable involvement in our discussions.
 Their collective input helped shape the ideas and prototypes presented here.

 ## Full Demo

-<iframe width="100%" height="464" src="https://www.youtube.com/embed/RGHMT0jJSMA" title="workshop demo 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="100%" height="464" class="mb-10" src="https://www.youtube.com/embed/RGHMT0jJSMA" title="workshop demo 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## References

 [^1]: J. Walny, S. Carpendale, N. Henry Riche, G. Venolia and P. Fawcett, "Visual Thinking In Action: Visualizations As Used On Whiteboards," in *IEEE Transactions on Visualization and Computer Graphics*, vol. 17, no. 12, pp. 2508-2517, Dec.
-2011, doi: 10.1109/TVCG.2011.251.
+2011, https://doi.org/10.1109/TVCG.2011.251.

 [^2]: Mauro Cherubini, Gina Venolia, Rob DeLine, and Amy J. Ko.
 2007.
 Let's go to the whiteboard: how and why software developers use drawings.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '07).
 Association for Computing Machinery, New York, NY, USA, 557–566. https://doi.org/10.1145/1240624.1240714